 The knowledge panel is the section that Google shows in the right sidebar about the topic.
-These are generally pulled from the trusted site like Wikipedia, Popular News websites, Google Map, and local listing in Google my business.
+These are generally pulled from a trusted sites like Wikipedia, Popular News websites, Google Maps, and local listings in Google my business.

 If you are running a business then you can claim your Knowledge panel when someone types your brand name in a Google search.

-The same types of Knowledge cards also find in other search engines like Bing and DuckDuckGo.
+The same types of Knowledge cards are also found in other search engines like Bing and DuckDuckGo.

 4. Local Result

-Google and Bing show local results for terms like “Restaurants nearby”, “cinema Hall nearby” etc. These are location-based search and these data are pulled from Google maps and Google my business listings.
+Google and Bing show local results for terms like “Restaurants nearby”, “cinema Hall nearby” etc. These are location-based searches and these data are pulled from Google maps and Google my business listings.